vladimirkanchev/haystack-train-rag/README.md

 Our next tasks are as follows:

-- apply own preprocessing algorithm
+- applying own preprocessing algorithm
-- apply dockerization
+- applying dockerization
-- add ui - streamlit
+- adding ui - streamlit

 ## Who wants to contribute

-Contributions, issues and feature requests will be welcomed at the later stage of project development.
+Contributions, issues and feature requests will be welcome at the later stage of project development.

 ## Reference